Q: CAN YOU TALK US THROUGH THE DIFFERENT TYPES OF E-BIKE AVAILABLE?

 Q: CAN YOU SUGGEST ONE OF OUR HOLIDAYS WHERE AN E-BIKE MIGHT COME IN PARTICULARLY HANDY?

-James: Well, e-bikes are a great option on any of our holidays, but if I had to pick one I would say Catalonia’s Cava Country
+Beth: Well, e-bikes are a great option on any of our holidays, but if I had to pick one I would say Danube Castles & Vineyards

 would be an excellent choice.
-The freedom of an e-bike means you can linger longer at the many Cava houses you pass on the routes, knowing that afterwards you can speed on to your next destination for a refreshing dip in the hotel pool!
+The freedom of an e-bike means you can linger longer at the many villages, museums, abbeys and castles you pass on the routes, knowing that afterwards you can speed on to your next destination for a refreshing dip in the hotel pool!

 Q: AND, FINALLY, WHAT WOULD YOU SAY TO SOMEONE CONSIDERING HIRING AN E-BIKE?